florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 ******************
 Sizing calculation
 ******************
-In this sizing process, several geometry parameters related to electromagnetism of the PMSM are simplified for better convergence.
+In this sizing process, several geometry parameters related to the electromagnetic parts of the PMSM are simplified for a simpler model.
 The rotor is modeled as a single solid rod, omitting the bore layer and surface magnet sheets, with its material density defined according to the Etel TMB and TMK electric motor dataset from the HASTECS project :cite:`touhami:2020`.
 The slot geometry is modeled as a rectangle with no radial taper and without fillets.